AntonioAPDL/antonio-aguirre.github.io/contact.md

   <!-- Introduction -->
   <p class="contact-description">
-    I’d love to connect.
-Reach out via email or find me on these platforms for professional inquiries, collaborations, or just to say hello.
+    For collaboration, speaking invitations, or questions about my work, email me or connect on these platforms.
   </p>

   <!-- Contact Links -->